oholter/LDK2023_collaborative_annotation/README.md

 # Preparations
 Create and use a virtual environment:
-`python -m pip venv venv`
+`python -m venv venv`
-`./venv/bin/activate`
+`source ./venv/bin/activate`

 Install the requirements:
 `python -m pip install -r requirements.txt`

 # Reproduce experiments:
 Create a folder for the experiment:
 `mkdir [experiment]`
 create a copy of the `config.json` file:
 `cp gold_creator/config.json [experiment]`
 Change the content of the copy of the `config.json` file to match the experiment setup you want.
 Note: You'll need to input your API key from OpenAI in this file